60 Gibbs Street,

 1 person favorited this theater

-The 3,352-seat Eastman Theatre opened in 1922 showing the silent version of “The Prisoner of Zenda”.
+The 3,352-seat Eastman Theatre opened September 10, 1922 showing the silent version of “The Prisoner of Zenda”.
 It was presented to the city as a gift from George Eastman, who had founded the Eastman Kodak company.
 Carved over the entrance facade is the ‘For the enrichment of community life.’

 George Eastman wanted to expose the public to classical music and thought that a movie theatre with a well trained orchestra and organist would be a good way to do it.
 Though not as spectacular as some movie palaces, the Eastman Theatre has a lovely oval entrance lobby with a bronze box office, marble columns, wall hangings depicting the story of Psyche and Cupid, and well detailed plaster work.